 - Medical and stress management

 - Communication and socialization

 - Time management

 - Transportation and safety awareness

-Students with an intellectual disability are eligible to apply.
-However, while our program is designed for students with intellectual disabilities, our program is not able to support all students.
-Call today to find out if The College Experience is right for you.
+Students with a developmental disability are eligible to apply.
+However, while our program is designed for students with developmental disabilities, our program is not able to support all students.
+Call today to find out if the College Experience is right for you.

 Applicants can apply to the program prior to acceptance in the OPWDD waiver and or SSI benefits, however, if the applicant is accepted into the program, both the waiver and SSI must be obtained before starting in the fall.

 If applying to the program under the NYS OPWDD Medicaid waiver, the program is fully paid and all expenses are covered by the NYS OPWDD Medicaid Waiver and Social Security Benefits (SSI).

 If applying for the program under the tuition option, students pay yearly tuition which have monthly payment plans with the College.
 All costs associated with the program are covered in the tuition, with the exception of personal spending money.
 Call today to find out more information about private tuition and payment plan options!